Photo by Ketut Subiyanto on Pexels

 - Capital gains are always taxed in the hands of the beneficiary.
 (Yay!)

-- Income is sometimes taxed in the hands of the contributor/trustee and sometimes taxed in the hands of the beneficiary.
+- Income is sometimes taxed in the hands of the trustee and sometimes taxed in the hands of the beneficiary.
+(It depends on the source of the contributions.)

 Tips to avoid informal trust taxation headaches